There are so many beautiful nature paintings to do. All of nature cries out to be painted.

 This is a watercolor painting is full of lots of memories.

-Here is my newest painting of a mother giraffe showering "Mother's Love" on her baby.
+Here is my latest giraffe painting of a mother giraffe showering "Mother's Love" on her baby.

 You can do your own giraffe painting.